aristanetworks/avd/docs/plugins/Modules_and_action_plugins/validate_inputs.md

 The `arista.avd.validate_inputs` module is an Ansible Action Plugin designed to validate device variables against Arista AVD schemas.

-The plugin performs two phases:
+The plugin consists of two phases:

 1. **Templating Phase**: Resolves Ansible hostvars and writes the templated data as JSON files to the AVD temporary directory.
     This phase is skipped if `input_dir` is provided, treating the input files as already templated.